 Paul Williams’s groundbreaking, highly personalized Outlaw Blues, which first appeared in 1969, has long rated among my favorite rock books.
 And ever since I read it, I’ve been waiting for him to come up with something even better.
 This isn’t it, but much of the content represents a big step in the right direction.

-Most notably, the volume includes heartfelt essays on Dylan, Springsteen, and the Stones, plus a long 1969 piece on Woodstock which, while naive, successfully captures the spirit of its time.
+Most notably, the volume includes heartfelt essays on Bob Dylan, Bruce Springsteen, and the Rolling Stones, plus a long 1969 piece on Woodstock which, while naive, successfully captures the spirit of its time.
 Acting on his sensitivity to being pigeonholed as a rock writer, Williams elsewhere tries his hand at everything from poetry to sports reporting.
 Some of the results aren’t bad, some are terrible, but all indicate that music-related writing constitutes his strongest suit.
 Fortunately, there’s enough of that here to make the book worth owning.